-- Learning material will be provided on the SUNLearn webpage. - Lectures as per timetable will be used for synchronous lectures either face-to-face or using Microsoft Teams depending on COVID regulations. - The tutorial time as per timetable will be used for synchronous problem solving sessions either face-to-face or using Microsoft Teams depending on COVID regulations. - The module does not include practical work. - A demonstration of some of the optical phenomena discussed in the theory will be offered.
+- Learning material will be provided on the SUNLearn webpage. - Lectures as per timetable will be used for synchronous lectures either face-to-face or using Microsoft Teams depending on COVID regulations.
+Arrangements will be communicated on the announcement forum on the Physics 342 SUNLearn page. - The tutorial time as per timetable will be used for synchronous problem solving sessions either face-to-face or using Microsoft Teams depending on COVID regulations.
+Arrangements will be communicated on the announcement forum on the Physics 342 SUNLearn page. - The module does not include practical work. - A demonstration of some of the optical phenomena discussed in the theory will be offered.